-I am a Senior Associate Solicitor (and Team Leader) in the Serious Injury Team based in our London office.
+I am a Partner (and Team Leader) in the Serious Injury Team based in our London office.

 I joined Irwin Mitchell as a newly qualified Solicitor in 2009.
 Since that time, I have worked with clients who've suffered catastrophic and life-changing injuries.
 I specialise in cases involving traumatic brain injuries, spinal cord injuries, serious orthopaedic injuries, and amputation.